It depends a bit on what you shot on – but these are some of our most common options:

 This would be our first preference for internet/social videos such as branded content.
 It would also be preferable for projects with a complex edit (including multiple cameras, formats, sizing, speed changes, transitions), such as long form documentaries for broadcast/ streaming platforms.
 The conform is rock solid (approved and checked by you before we get it) and we grade what we’re given.
 Easy peachy!

 There are other instances where source media is preferable.
-These includes dramas, films for cinema release, projects shot on R3D, or ones which may be under-exposed or include blow-ups/zoom-in’s.
+This includes dramas, films for cinema release, projects shot on R3D, or ones which may be under-exposed or include blow-ups/zoom-ins.
 Also a commercial which has different versions/cutdowns and/or various aspect ratios, or a project where the edit is not yet locked or is likely to change post-grade.

 In summary, people may think that grading from source rushes is always best.
 But if your budget or turnaround time does not allow it, or your final viewing platform is online, a high-res LOG baked file is an excellent and efficient solution.
 We have graded many commercials and documentaries this way.